-The Recommendation Letters are required for submitting the application.
+The online reference forms are required for submitting the application.
 You are responsible for ensuring that 2 recommendations are submitted online prior to the application deadline.
 That is why, we recommend you fill in the “recommendation section” as early as you can, so as to give them as much time as possible to receive the form and recommend you.

-Yes, if they have at least accepted the Recommendation invitation.
+Yes, they will have one week following the deadline date to complete their part.
 Please remember that this means that your application may be reviewed incomplete by the admission jury.
-Everything from you and the referees needs to be submitted by the deadline.
+Ideally, everything from you and the referees needs to be submitted by the deadline.

-No. We accept only letters submitted via the online application.
+No. We only accept completed reference forms via the online application.
 No hard copies will be accepted.

 No. You pay only once whether you apply for 1 or 2 Masters in the same application Round.

 No. The application fee is waived only for: